-The data can also be presented broken down by government sources of expenditure on education, apart from international sources, classified into three levels: central (national) government, regional government (province, state, Land, etc.) and local government (municipality, district, commune etc.).
+- The data can also be presented broken down by government sources of expenditure on education, apart from international sources, classified into three levels: central (national) government, regional government (province, state, Land etc.) and local government (municipality, district, commune etc.).
 The terms "regional" and "local" apply to governments whose responsibilities are exercised within certain geographical subdivisions of a country.
-They do not apply to government bodies whose roles are not geographically circumscribed but are defined in terms of responsibility for particular services, functions or categories of students (see Chapter 4, Section 4.5.4 for more detail on the levels of government).

-• Although expenditure on debt servicing (e.g. interest payments) is included in total public expenditure, it is excluded from public expenditure on education.
+They do not apply to government bodies whose roles are not geographically circumscribed but are defined in terms of responsibility for particular services, functions or categories of students (see Chapter 4, Section 4.5.4 for more detail on the levels of government). - Although expenditure on debt servicing (e.g. interest payments) is included in total public expenditure, it is excluded from public expenditure on education.
 The reason is that some countries cannot separate interest payments for education from those for other services.
-This means that public expenditure on education as a percentage of general government expenditure may be underestimated in countries where interest payments represent a large proportion of total public expenditure on all services.
+This means that public expenditure on education as a percentage of general government expenditure may be underestimated in countries where interest payments represent a large proportion of total public expenditure on all services. - This indicator is usually calculated for public expenditure on primary to tertiary education. - Expenditure on programmes not distributed by ISCED level were excluded from the calculation of total education expenditure.

-7.6.5 Financial support to students and tuition fees charged by educational institutions
+7.6.5.
+Financial support to students and tuition fees charged by educational institutions related expenses.
+In this way, governments can address issues of access and equality of opportunity.

 Policy decisions related to tuition fees affect both the cost of tertiary education to students and the resources available to tertiary institutions.
-Policies aimed at supporting students and their families enables governments to encourage participation in education - particularly among low-income students - by covering part of the cost of education and related expenses.
-In this way, governments can address issues of access and equality of opportunity.
+Policies aimed at supporting students and their families enables governments to encourage participation in education - particularly among low-income students - by covering part of the cost of education and